If you have an academically gifted daughter with a musical bent, try very hard to get her a place here."

 The Music department is one of the largest in the school with three full time staff, over 25 specialist peripatetic staff and teaching/rehearsal facilities on four storeys.
-We are fortunate to have a wonderful new Performing Arts Centre, completed in September 2015, which offers the girls a chance to rehearse and perform in one of London's finest School concert venues.
+We are fortunate to have a wonderful new Performing Arts Centre (PAC), completed in September 2015, which offers the girls a chance to rehearse and perform in one of London's finest school concert venues.
 The PAC has been acoustically engineered for a variety of uses, from lectures to chamber music recitals and large-scale concerts.
-The planned addition of a professional-quality recording studio and lighting desk will allow the School to offer educational opportunities in the field of music technology for the first time.
+The planned addition of a professional-quality recording studio and lighting desk will allow the school to offer educational opportunities in the field of music technology for the first time.

 Key Stage 3:

 All classroom music lessons combine performing, listening and composing.
 At Key Stage 3 there is an emphasis on encouraging all girls to develop their notation and analytical skills using these three activities in a complementary way.
 Now that every girl at Putney has their own iPad, there are some very exciting performance and compositional opportunities around the corner!

 Pupils study a broad range of music including the Western classical tradition, Latin American samba, film music, fusions and the twentieth-century musical.
 Small class sizes allow for a collegiate approach, with free-thinking and stimulating debate.
 We encourage students to immerse themselves in the subject, carrying out their own research in composition and analytical forms.

 We have a suite of iMacs which allows all girls to explore composition using Sibelius and GarageBand.
 We encourage students to conduct and direct instrumental and vocal ensembles to build confidence and people skills.
 The course is fun, engaging and taught with a strong practical focus.